Edrito/te-kemu-arapu-team-rauru/README.md

 The folder "./json" contains formatting standards for the jsons that are used in the game_state and player_action requests/documents.

-# Below are the default instructions on how to deploy the REACT app using expo.
+Below are the default instructions on how to run the REACT app using expo.

 # Welcome to your Expo app 👋